Telecommunications Equipment Trading License in Dubai: Cost and Requirements

 Setup Costs and Steps

-Setting up a Telecommunications Equipment Trading Licence at Dubai South Business Hub involves several cost components.
+Setting up a Telecommunications Equipment Trading License at Dubai South Business Hub involves several cost components.
 While exact fees can vary based on chosen office package and share capital, the general cost structure includes:

 Cost Component | Estimated Amount (AED) |